We are always looking for great speakers and new sessions for our various Conferences and meetings.

 Here are some things to consider if you are interested in presenting at PLRB Conferences.
 Most classes work best when there are two or more speaker perspectives represented.
 Attendees often find it most rewarding when they hear various speaker perspectives, such as an adjuster, an attorney, an engineer, or other service provider, rather than from a single subject matter expert.
 Attendees usually appreciate getting perspectives from various angles of an issue.
 Rather than having two presenters from a particular firm, it is often better for attendees to hear from one person from a service firm, and perhaps from another speaker from an insurance company claims perspective.

 There are some exceptions to this rule.
 Some classes might feature a single presenter.
 Still, we encourage you to think about incorporating at least two presenters in each session.
 (It’s often more fun, that way.)
 Our experience indicates that two presenters are often most effective for 90-minute sessions, and three for a three-hour class.
 Please speak with our staff if you have questions, need more information, or propose an exception to our multi-speaker approach.

 There are many opportunities to become a speaker at Property & Liability Resource Bureau educational programs.
 Here’s a rundown of how it works:

-annual Claims Conference is held in the spring in different cities around the country and draws crowds of 2,000 to 3,500 attendees and exhibitors from across the industry.
+The annual Claims Conference is held in the spring in different cities around the country and draws crowds of 2,000 to 3,500 attendees and exhibitors from across the industry.
 It is the largest industry event of its kind.
-A Call for Presenters/Presentations icon is posted on our web site www.plrb.org beginning in March, soliciting topics and speakers for the following year’s event.
+A Call for Presenters/Presentations icon is posted on our web site www.plrb.org beginning in late March/early April,, soliciting topics and speakers for the following year’s event.